aerospike-examples/spark-aerospike-example/README.md

 ## What does this example do?

 This spark job will do a couple of things showing how aeroJoin can be used.
+It will take a list of ids and load the Aerospike records with those keys, filter those records, and write the filtered list back into Aerospike.

 ### Setting environment